-6. Eligibility to Petition for Reinstatement after Academic Disqualification

-All JD Students who have been academically disqualified from the law school will have at least one opportunity to petition the Academic Standards Committee for reinstatement to the JD program to resume their studies on academic probation.
+1. Eligibility to Petition for Reinstatement after Academic Disqualification from the law school will have at least one opportunity to petition the Academic Standards Committee for reinstatement to the JD program to resume their studies on academic probation.
 Please see the "JD Program Procedures for Petitions" section below for guidelines on petitioning for reinstatement to the JD Program.
 Students will be disqualified and will have the right to petition the Academic Standards Committee for reinstatement under the following circumstances: